JuliaLang/www.julialang.org/jsoc/gsoc/turing.md

 Put simply, we want to enable users to provide multiple inputs to the model simultaneously by “stacking” the parameters into a higher-dimensional array.

 The implementation can take various forms, as a team of developers who care about both performance and user experience, we are open to different approaches and discussions.
 One possible approach is to develop a mechanism that signals the code to process the given input as a batch rather than as individual entries.
 A preliminary implementation can be found [here](https://github.com/torfjelde/Batching.jl).

+## Targets for Benchmarking Samplers with vectorization, GPU and high-order derivative supports

+**Mentors:** Kai Xu, Hong Ge

+**Project difficulty:** Medium

+**Project length:** 175 hrs

+**Description:**
+The project aims to develop a comprehensive collection of target distributions designed to study and benchmark Markov Chain Monte Carlo (MCMC) samplers in various computational environments.
+This collection will be an extension and enhancement of the existing Julia package, [VecTargets.jl](https://github.com/xukai92/VecTargets.jl), which currently offers limited support for vectorization, GPU acceleration, and high-order derivatives.
+The main objectives of this project include:

+* Ensuring that the target distributions fully support vectorization and GPU acceleration
+* Making high-order derivatives (up to 3rd order) seamlessly integrable with the target distributions
+* Creating a clear and comprehensive documentation that outlines the capabilities and limitations of the project, including explicit details on cases where vectorization, GPU acceleration, or high-order derivatives are not supported.
+* Investigating and documenting how different Automatic Differentiation (AD) packages available in Julia can be combined or utilized to achieve efficient and accurate computation of high-order derivatives.

+By achieving these goals, the project aims to offer a robust framework that can significantly contribute to the research and development of more efficient and powerful MCMC samplers, thereby advancing the field of computational statistics and machine learning.